Ikaite

 Ikaite is the mineral name for the hexahydrate of calcium carbonate, CaCO3*6H2O.
 Ikaite tends to form very steep or spiky pyramidal crystals, often radially arranged, of varied sizes from thumbnail size aggregates to gigantic salient spurs.
 It is only found in a metastable state and decomposes rapidly by losing most of its water content once removed from near-freezing water.
 This "melting mineral" is more commonly known through its pseudomorphs.
+These pseudomorphs are known by a variety of names, including glendonite, thinolite, jarrowite, and fundylite.

 Distribution

 It is usually considered a rare mineral, but this is likely due to difficulty in preserving samples.
 It was first discovered in nature by the Danish mineralogist Pauly in the Ikka Fjord in southwest Greenland, close to Ivittuut, the locality of the famous cryolite deposit.
 Here ikaite occurs in truly spectacular towers or columns (up to 18 m tall) growing out of the fjord floor towards the surface water, where they are naturally truncated by waves, or unnaturally by the occasional boat.
 At the Ikka Fjord, it is supposed that the ikaite towers are created as the result of a groundwater seep, rich in carbonate and bicarbonate ions, entering the fjord bottom in the form of springs, where it hits the marine fjord waters rich in calcium.
 Ikaite has also been reported as occurring in high-latitude marine sediments at Bransfield Strait, Antarctica; Sea of Okhotsk, Eastern Siberia, off Sakhalin; and Saanich Inlet, British Columbia, Canada.
 In addition, it has been reported in a deep sea fan off the Congo, and therefore probably has a worldwide occurrence.
 The most recent occurrence has been reported by Dieckmann et al. (2008).
 They found the mineral ikaite directly precipitated in grain sizes of hundreds of micrometers in sea ice in the Weddell Sea and throughout fast ice off Adélie Land, Antarctica.
 In addition, ikaite can also form large crystals within sediment that grow to macroscopic size, occasionally with good crystal form.
 There is strong evidence that some of these marine deposits are associated with cold seeps.
 Ikaite has also been reported as a cryogenic deposit in caves where it precipitates from freezing carbonate-rich water.